 [ « » ] A date set forth in a notice to proceed issued by the Owner.

-[ « » ] Established as follows:
+[ « X » ] Established as follows:

 (Insert a date or a means to determine the date of commencement of the Work.)

-« »
+« Begin Work within Ten (10) calendar days after entering into a Contract with the Owner, and upon obtaining necessary permits. »

 If a date of commencement of the Work is not selected, then the date of commencement shall be the date of this Agreement.